A 2022 Independent Press Awards Distinguished Favorite in Social/Political Poetry!

 —Jason Gray, author of Radiation King and Photographing Eden, http://jason-gray.net

 How to Clean Your Eyes

-A poetry chapbook forthcoming in 2021 from dancing girl press.
+A poetry chapbook now out from dancing girl press!

 “Elizabeth Kuelbs’s debut poetry collection reveals a timely, truthful and striking voice.
 With keen observations of both natural and political worlds, How to Clean Your Eyes discloses, poem by poem, how to ‘let glacier tears … wash your eyes’ into new seeing.
 Kuelbs’s images are precise and memorable: volcanic ‘obsidian reflects sunfire,’ seal fur comes ‘alive/ with quick-tongued/ lizards,’ islands exhale ‘lemon scent of plumeria,’ a gorilla ‘spins/ his own rain,’ and manta rays glide with ‘remoras lip-hiked to the deep-side.’
 These poems surprise us with moments of natural and human connection that begin in the quotidian and often end in the transcendent.
 With sharp and urgent focus these poems also lay open contemporary agonies: ‘turbine-chopped/ hawks,’ ‘ashed vineyards,’ ‘the men who desecrate our sweetest places,’ ‘cage[s]/ of crying babies,’and ‘blood-spattered desks.’
 Kuelbs writes, ‘what I want to know is: why do we still choose death,’ and this dazzling collection sets vibrant connections against stark realities, and tests them against each other with fire and hope.”